WenchaoDing/kinodynamic_replanning/README.md

 The file is to numerically check the inflation needed to guarantee the RBK trajectory to be collision-free, which is written in Matlab and has been tested in Matlab R2016b.

+* rbk_inflation_3d.m

+The file is to show the 3d case, which provides the complementary results.

 * permn.m

 The file is to enumerate all the patterns, which is from [Jos@Mathworks](https://www.mathworks.com/matlabcentral/fileexchange/7147-permn-v--n--k-).

+* grid2coord.m

+Some basic coordinate transformation.

 ## Authors
 * Wenchao DING